Open Source · MIT · v0.13.0

 Yet another tool to maintain?

-One npm install -g.
+One npm install -g, or pull the published image ghcr.io/swoofer/mcp-coordinator:0.13.0 if you prefer Docker.
 Embedded MQTT broker, SQLite, and dashboard ship in the package.
 Zero sidecar.
 Symmetric uninstall reverses the init actions; --purge wipes the data dir.

 What if the coordinator goes down?